drozdik-m/assert-testing/README.md

 Testing.Assert(!IsEmail("lorem-ipsum"));
 ```

-We wrote all possible inputs and told the program what is expected return.
+We wrote all possible inputs and told the program what web expect as a return value.
 If your function “IsEmail” passes those asserts, it probably works correctly.

 **The purpose of those tests is to check functionality in long term.** If we add some new behavior, we can just run those asserts and check if everything still works.